asdyxcyxc/FULLSHADE.github.io/_posts/2020-03-21-HEVD-arbitraryoverwrite.md

 ### Infoleak to get the base address

+#### Quick edit : hello from the future, I have written an extremly in-depth post about Windows information leaks, if you want to learn more about the upcoming one, refer to this post [https://fullpwnops.com/Windows-10-kaslr-infoleak/](https://fullpwnops.com/Windows-10-kaslr-infoleak/)

-We can use the `NtQuerySystemInformation` function for a easy information leak, this will allow us to obtain the kernel base address from ntoskrnl, which will allow us to locate the HAL.
+We can use the `NtQuerySystemInformation` function for a easy information leak, this will allow us to obtain the kernel base address from ntoskrnl, which will allow us to calculate and locate the HAL.
 Before we overwrite the HAL entry, we need to find where it is.

+This information leak comes from the `NtQuerySystemInformation`, which is actually not the best method for information leaks on Windows, because it requires a medium integrity process.

 ```c++
 __kernel_entry NTSTATUS NtQuerySystemInformation(